-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
-In Arkansas: 40% coinsurance for members eligible for Medicare-covered medical nutrition therapy services.
-Outside Arkansas: There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
+40% coinsurance for members eligible for Medicare-covered medical nutrition therapy services.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
-In Arkansas: 40% coinsurance for the MDPP benefit.
-Outside Arkansas: There is no coinsurance, copayment, or deductible for the MDPP benefit.
+40% coinsurance for the MDPP benefit.